 “Our bilateral relationship has a rich heritage based on Canada’s storied role in liberating this country during the Second World War.” ~ James Lambert, Canadian Ambassador to the Netherlands

 After the German surrender, Dutch citizens wrote “Thank You Canada!” on their rooftops.
-As Canadian troops distributed food, they became saviors as well as liberators in Dutch eyes.
+As Canadian troops distributed food, they became saviors as well as liberators.
 To show their gratitude, Dutchies sent thousands of tulips to Ottawa after the war.
 The Dutch Royal Family followed suit in 1945, when Princess Juliana presented Ottawa with 100,000 tulip bulbs to thank Canada for its role in the Second World War.
 The tradition continues with an annual gift of 20,000 bulbs that flower during the 18-day Canadian Tulip Festival, held in Ottawa every May since 1953.